amith-2001/RealEstateApplication/README.md

    cd RealEstateApplication
    ```
 2. **Install Requirements**
-   Run the command
+   Run the following command in the terminal
    ```bash
    pip install requirements.txt
    ```
-    in the terminal

 2. **Run the web app**
-    use the
+    use the following command to run the web app on your local system.
    ```bash
    streamlit run final_working.py
    ```
-    to run the web app on your local system.

 ### Additional Guidance: